Fr. Richard (Dick) McHugh S.J. Ph.D.

 Dick was my mentor, my guide, my inspiration, my guru, my ode.
 But these few words are not enough to describe what he means to me.I forever am in awe of his magnetic personality, his intelligence, his calm, his composure, how he dealt with relations.
 I always told him I want to age as gracefully as him... and he would simply smile.
 He was an ocean of gratitude.
-He led me to explore my own dark side, to know what my answers are and to accept myself the way I am.
+He taught me to know what my answers are and to accept myself the way I am.

-Dick McHugh was around 80 years old when I met him at the Retreat House Bandra, Mumbai.
-As I was preparing myself mentally for that long session, Dick walked in.
+As I was preparing myself mentally for that long session, Dick McHugh walked in.
 Attired in a loose blue t-shirt and white pyjama, feet cladded in sports shoes; he walked in with a book in hand.
-I was seated in the forth row, enthused and eager to train from my master, a subject that was completely alien to me.
+I was seated in the fourth row, enthused and eager to train from my master, a subject that was completely alien to me.

 "Language by itself doesn't have any meaning unless it is part of your experiential system."

 “So Dick, why India”?
 I asked.

 “We were 32 fellow Deacons into the final year of priesthood.
 We were asked which of us would like to practice in India, 30 of us replied in positive.
 A fellow Deacon and I were chosen.”

 He continued, “I was both scared and delighted at the same time.
 India was foreign to me, new country, new space, new culture, and new people.
 I was ordained to the priesthood in Jamshedpur, India, on March 24, 1960 and this is where my journey in India began.”

 I went on to serve as Vicar and later as pastor at St. Xavier’s Church in Chaibasa, a town in Jharkhand.”

 “The boys in the school were mischievous; but I loved working with children.
 I taught them Math, English and religion.
 We even played basketball!”